ANHBadmin/anhbsite/content/practice_list.md

 +++

 ###  Concert Program  - In Performance Order
-### NOTE: Christas Day has been dropped from the performance.
+### NOTE: Christmas Day has been dropped from the performance.

 ### Next Rehearsal 2026: (TBA - Watch This Space)